FrancescoZumo/valence-arousal-video-estimation/README.md

 -  [midi-emotion-primer-continuation](https://github.com/FrancescoZumo/midi-emotion-primer-continuation)
 -  [videogame-procedural-music-experimental-setup](https://github.com/FrancescoZumo/videogame-procedural-music-experimental-setup)

-More details can be found in the [thesis manuscript](https://www.politesi.polimi.it/handle/10589/210809 )
+More details can be found in the [thesis manuscript](https://www.politesi.polimi.it/handle/10589/210809) and in the [published paper](https://ieeexplore.ieee.org/document/10335439).

 ## Description